sailscastshq/docs.sailscasts.com/docs/git-vibe/index.md

     title: A workflow, not a pile of aliases
     details: Start from an issue, reopen the right lane, inspect the diff, open the PR, and finish with cleanup built in.
   - icon: ⚡
-    title: Built for AI-native teams
+    title: Built for AI-native work
     details: Attach agent and task context, reopen the exact lane later, and stop losing track of which thread was working on what.
 ---